 Take Carbon, as another example.
 They are working on a 3-D printer that is capable of printing products that use multiple materials.
 Most 3-D printers are currently stuck using 1 type of material.
 Now think about the products you use during the course of your day, how many of them use just one material?
 Very few.

 Sure, a coffee cup might be made out of one material.
 But printing up a coffee cup isn’t exactly high end and doesn’t add a lot of value.
 Now, think of a pair of shoes.
 They’re often made using rubber or another durable material for the sole, while the toe vamp, collar, and other parts are made out of synthetic cloth.
 Until now, printing up a shoe with a 3-D printer has been all but impossible because shoes use multiple materials.

 Carbon, however, has developed a 3-D printer that can, in fact, print shoes.
 And I’m not talking about a proof of concept or anything like that.
 In fact, Carbon is already 3-D printer shoes for Adidas.
 Still, shoes are pretty low value and it can be hard to justify the need for 3D printing them.

-Now, 3D Hubs is looking to shake the 3D printing industry up even further.
-3D Hubs offers a good example of how companies evolve.
+Now, Hubs (formerly 3DHubs) is looking to shake the 3D printing industry up even further.
+Hubs offers a good example of how companies evolve.
 Initially, the company was more of a community, allowing individual 3D printers and small companies to complete projects in exchange for cash.
 The site was originally more akin to a freelance website for 3D printers.

 Take Kepler Communications, a startup looking to put satellites into space.
 Only a few commercial companies have put anything into space, let alone functioning communication satellites.
 Development and delivery costs can be absurdly expensive (although, nanosatellites are easier to put into space).